Learn about the four most common types of reporting requirements for your award.

 What are the reporting requirements for my award?

 NIH has several reporting requirements that recipients must adhere to.
-The requirements that pertain to you can be found in Section VI Part 3 of the FOA you applied to, as well as in Section III and IV of your Notice of Award (NoA).
+The requirements that pertain to you can be found in Section VI Part 3 of the NOFO you applied to, as well as in Section III and IV of your Notice of Award (NoA).
 While principal investigators play a large role in preparing reports during the life of their grants, the ability to submit this information is reserved for the recipient organization’s business office.

 Research Performance Progress Report